 Vehicle suitability for safe use

 Historic vehicles must be declared suitable for safe use by:

-- A vehicle safety check inspection report, or
+- A vehicle safety check inspection report not more than 6 months old, or

 - An Historic Vehicle Declaration not greater than 42 days old

 Note: A vehicle safety inspection report must be presented if the club is less than two years old

 - For historic plant vehicles, a Vehicle Suitable for Safe Use Declaration must be presented.

 Historic vehicles can be used for events organised by Transport for NSW recognised historic vehicle clubs or community organisations, provided an official invitation has been received and recorded by the club in the official minutes, or 'Day Book'.

 Historic vehicles can also be used on a road or road related area for:

 - Servicing within a short distance from their place of garaging